 3 Tips for Getting a Perfect ACT Score

 The ACT is a notoriously fast-paced test.
 In fact, we often recommend that students who have trouble with time constraints consider the SAT instead.

 On the English section, you have around 35 seconds per question, while on the Math section you have 60 seconds per question.
-On the Science and English sections you have just over 50 seconds per question.
+On the Science and Reading sections, you have just over 50 seconds per question.

 If you want to ace the ACT, you’ll need to hit your targets for both time and accuracy.
 This means getting every question right in the time allowed.
 Practice your pacing on every section and know exactly how much time you have for each.
 Don’t get bogged down in overthinking.
 Instead, learn strategies to narrow your options and choose the best possible answer.

 Knowing exactly what kind of content to expect on each section of the ACT is a prerequisite if you want a shot at a perfect score.
 You will need to begin studying well ahead of time and carefully review exactly what type of knowledge and questions you’ll find in each section.